jbx-protocol/juice-subgraph/README.md

 To deploy a new subgraph version, complete the following steps:

-1. Prepare the subgraph for the intended network:
+1. Prepare the subgraph for the intended network.

    ```bash
    yarn prep <network-name> # mainnet, rinkeby